ossirytk/llama-cpp-chat-memory/README.md

 ### Creating embeddings
 The embeddings creation uses env setting for threading and cuda Use --help for basic instructions.<BR>
-The parsing script will parse all txt or json files in the target directory.
+The parsing script will parse all txt, pdf or json files in the target directory.
 For json lorebooks a key_storage file will also be created for metadata filtering<BR>
 You might want to play with the chunk size and overlap based on your text documents<BR>
 The example documents include a txt file for skynet embeddings and json lorebooks for [Hogwarts](https://chub.ai/lorebooks/deadgirlz/hogwarts-legacy-lore-b819ccba) and [Honkai Impact](https://chub.ai/lorebooks/Zareh-Haadris/lorebook-honkai-impact-b1fcfc23)<BR>
 The supported lorebook formats are chub inferred AgnAIstic and SillyTavern original source.
+For pdf files there is a pdf file of short stories from Fyodor Dostoyevsky included The source is Internet Archive, the copy is in public domain.
+The pdf text quality is quite poor thought, so I recommend getting another file,

 **!!Important!!.** You need to make sure that the documents, character_storage and key_storage folders exist.